 - Use ¼ cup of silken tofu

-- Mix 3 Tbsp of chickpea flour with 3 Tbsp water
+- Mix 3 tablespoons of chickpea flour with 3 tablespoons of water

-- Mix 2 Tbsp of cornstarch with 3 Tbsp water
+- Mix 2 tablespoons of cornstarch with 3 tablespoons of water

-- Mix 1 Tbsp soy protein powder with 3 Tbsp water
+- Mix 1 tablespoon soy protein powder with 3 tablespoons of water

-- Mix 2 Tbsp arrowroot powder with 3 Tbsp water
+- Mix 2 tablespoons arrowroot powder with 3 tablespoons of water

-Theres’s also this egg-replacement product from the Follow Your Heart brand.
-Not only can use it in baking, but you can also make plant-based omelets and scrambled eggs with this plant-based substitute for eggs!
+There's also this egg replacement from the Follow Your Heart brand.
+Not only can you use it in baking, but you can also make plant-based omelets and scrambled eggs with this plant-based substitute for eggs!

-Try this homemade version and keep on hand for making delicious tempeh salad or crunchy Waldorf salad.
-It's made with tofu and your healthiest option.
-Otherwise, there are vegan versions in your market like Vegenaise
+Try this homemade version and keep it on hand for making delicious tempeh salad or crunchy Waldorf salad.
+It's made with tofu and is your healthiest option.
+Otherwise, there are vegan versions in your market, like Vegenaise

-You may be unaware that honey is not actually vegan and it’s up to you whether you want to eat it or not.
-While there are other ways to substitute for honey, the most whole food version is maple syrup.
+Did you know that honey is not actually vegan?
+It's up to you whether you want to eat it or not.
+While there are other ways to substitute for honey, a whole food version is maple syrup.
 You can also find vegan honey but it may take a litter hunting.
 Try a Google search for "vegan honey."

-Gelatin can present a challenge if you’re looking to stick to a plant-based diet since it’s an animal product.
-Here are a couple options for you:
+Gelatin presents a challenge for anyone looking to stick to a plant-based diet since it’s an animal product.
+Here are a couple of options for you:

-- Agar powder: Though this will give you a texture that is less “jiggly” than gelatin, it’s a nice replacement for things like firm jellies.
+- Agar powder: Though this will give you a texture that is less “jiggly” than gelatin, it’s a nice replacement for things like firm plant-based jellies.
 You can replace this 1-to-1 for gelatin powder.
 It's sometimes called Agar Agar.

-- Tempeh: Made from fermented soybeans, tempeh is another excellent meat substitution.
-I’ve got another full-length article on the topic, that will help explain all the ways you can use it in your plant-based recipes.
+- Tempeh: Made from fermented soybeans, tempeh is another excellent meat substitute.
+I’ve got another full-length article on the topic that will help explain how you can use it in your plant-based recipes.

 - Seitan: Another meatless alternative I’ve talked about before is seitan.
 You can make it yourself or use store-bought.
 For more on how to use seitan in your recipes, read my article here.